api-platform/docs/core/operations.md

 Note: By default, API Platform uses the first `GET` operation defined in `collectionOperations` to generate the IRI for a resource class.

+Note: With custom operation, you will probably want to properly document it.
+See the [swagger](swagger.md) part of the documentation to do so.

 ### Recommended Method